decentralized-identity/waci-presentation-exchange/spec/spec.md

 - `routingKeys` MUST contain valid routing keys (ref directly to DIDComm spec section about routing keys)

 #### Establishing an HTTP(S) Connection

+In order to establish a new connection, Simply exchange a new message between parties.
+Knowing the DID of the other parties does not indicate any level of trust.

 The assumptions and requirements for using an HTTP(S) connection for sending, routing, and receiving DIDComm packets are described in the [HTTP(S)